chamathka-00/One-Net-Cafe-Inventory-Management-System/README.md

 * Construct a clean, interactive console menu system

-These directly map to the module learning outcomes.

 ## 🖥️ System Features (As Required by Coursework Brief)
 🔹 **AID – Add Item Details**